AOrgla/front_petmanagement/README.md

 ### Features

-* User registration with input field validation
+* User registration with input fields validation
-* User login
+* User login - username input is not case-sensitive
-* User can add pets
+* User can add pets - all fields are mandatory!
 * User can edit pets (every property except database Pet code)
 * User can delete pets
+* Pet code is unique and it applies globally.